Associate Professor of Humanities and Political Science

 Elora Shehabuddin is Associate Professor of Humanities and Political Science.
 She received her A.B. in Social Studies from Harvard University and Ph.D. in Politics from Princeton University.
 She was Assistant Professor of Women's Studies and Political Science at the University of California, Irvine, before moving to Rice in 2001.

-Professor Shehabuddin has received many fellowships, including from the Woodrow Wilson Foundation, the American Association of University Women, the Social Science Research Council, the Andrew W. Mellon Foundation, and the U.S. Institute of Peace.
-She has been a Research Associate in the Women's Studies in Religion Program at the Divinity School at Harvard University.
-In 2006, she was selected as a Carnegie Scholar for a comparative study of gender and Islamist politics titled "Women at the Muslim Center: Islamist Ideals and Democratic Exigencies."
-Her doctoral dissertation was awarded the American political Science Association's Aaron Wildavsky Dissertation Award for best dissertation in Religion and Politics.
+Professor Shehabuddin has received many fellowships, including from the National Endowment for the Humanities, Woodrow Wilson Foundation, the American Association of University Women, the Social Science Research Council, the Andrew W. Mellon Foundation, and the U.S. Institute of Peace.
+She has been selected as a Research Associate in the Women's Studies in Religion Program at the Divinity School at Harvard University and as a Carnegie Scholar.
+Her doctoral dissertation was awarded the American Political Science Association's Aaron Wildavsky Dissertation Award for best dissertation in Religion and Politics.